judicator/SimpleRepaint/README.md

 ### Using stock part variants switching instead B9PartSwitch

-Where are some parts which does not seem to be compatible with B9PartSwitch.
+Where are some parts which does not seem to be compatible with B9PartSwitch, and they are added to "grey list".
 Notable examples are stock (not ReStock!) radial ore drills.
 Those parts still get repaint ability through stock part variants interface.
 Set `UseStockVariantSwitcherForB9PSIncompatibleParts` value to `false` if you don't want repaint ability for any B9PS-incompatible parts.

 ### Repainting only whitelisted parts

 By default, all compatible parts (both stock and from mods) will get repainting ability.
 If you disable this behavior by setting `RepaintWhitelistedPartsOnly` value to `true`, only specified parts will get color switching.
 Where are examples of whitelists in `GameData/SimpleRepaint/Whitelists` folder.
-They should be renamed `.cfg` files in order to take effect.
+They should be renamed to `.cfg` files in order to take effect.

 ## Credits